Jakub-Konkol/RutgersThesisTemplate/README.md

 # Rutgers Thesis Template
- A latex template formated for Rutgers thesis/dissertations.
+ A latex template formatted for Rutgers thesis/dissertations.

  ## How to use